Gracjan-Zajac/BookApp/README.md

 User is able to:
 * Add/delete books to a `.json` file and save it for the future
-* Print all books together with their details from json file
+* Print all books together with their details
 * Mark them as read/unread
 * Rate them
 * Count how many books (and pages) he/she has read so far